 Since September 2008, we have been operating in conservatorship, with FHFA as our Conservator.
 The conservatorship and related matters significantly affect our management, business activities, financial condition and results of operations.
 Our future is uncertain, and the conservatorship has no specified termination date.
 We do not know what changes may occur to our business model during or following conservatorship, including whether we will continue to exist.
 Our Conservator has not made us aware of any plans to make any significant changes that would affect our ability to continue as a going concern.
 Our future structure and role will be determined by the Administration, Congress, and FHFA.
-It is possible, and perhaps likely, that there will be significant changes to our business beyond the near term.
+It is possible, and perhaps likely, that there will be significant changes that will materially affect our business model and results of operations.
+Some or all of our functions could be transferred to other institutions, and we could cease to exist as a stockholder-owned company.